jdillard/structed_tutorial/editme.rst

 Comments
 ~~~~~~~~

-Comments are discarded when plublishing the document.
-Use these to keep track
+Comments are discarded when publishing the document.
+Use these to keep track of
-of to-do items or meta-discussions.
-Create a comment by starting a paragraph
+to-do items or meta-discussions.
+Create a comment by starting a paragraph with
-with double full stop characters (``..``).
+double full stop characters (``..``).
+You can also transform an existing
+paragraph to a comment with the help of the *Ctrl-Alt-C* keyboard shortcut.

 ..
 TODO: improve wording of this section